 In a nutshell, CPU steal is CPU time that is stolen from a VPS by the hypervisor (AKA the virtual machine monitor / VMM).

-Your VPS shares resources with other instances that also exist same server and CPU cycles are one of those shared resources.
+Your VPS shares resources with other instances that also exist on the same server and CPU cycles are one of those shared resources.
 Unlike RAM, which has a specific, set limitation, CPU is more flexible.
 CPU cycles are shared across other instances that exist on the same server.

-For example, if your VPS was one of 10 equally sized instances on one server, it’s CPU isn’t capped at 10%.
+For example, if your VPS was one of 10 equally sized instances on one server, its CPU isn’t capped at 10%.
 You could potentially go above your allocation and steal from other instances on your server, and the same is true for them having the potential to steal from you.

-If your VPS displays a high %st in top, this means CPU cycles are being taken away from you by other instances/hypervisor processes (more info in the next section).
+If your VPS displays a high %s in top, this means CPU cycles are being taken away from you by other instances/hypervisor processes (more info in the next section).
 The more steal you experience, the more your servers performance will suffer.

 If you’re experiencing server steal then you need to contact you IaaS provider directly to let them know what’s going on so they can take action accordingly.

 If they’re unable (or unwilling) to solve the problem, you may need to move your site/s to a new server to ensure better, more reliable performance.